rendymukti/takeHomeTestSinar/README.md

 on every package you can see the solution of every question.

-Here you can see how to use the program, here we need to input the correct mode, you can give the input as 1 or 2, and we proceed the program based on your input.
+Here you can see how to use the program.
+You need to input the correct mode, which can be either 1 or 2, and the program will proceed based on your input.

-After you give the correct mode, we expect you to give us the correct input on every mode, on this image you should give us an integer that represent time in seconds.
+After you enter the correct mode, you should input an integer representing time in seconds.

-After the program give us the correct output, the program will prompt you again to give correct mode.
-It will looping until you force stop the program or you can input -1 for safety process.
+After the program provides the correct output, it will prompt you again to enter the correct mode.
+It will continue looping until you force stop the program or input -1 for safety reasons.

 Feel free to contact me if encountered any issue.
 Enjoy your day!